 All Fermata devices use the NTSC video standard, and will work with any composite video equipment from NTSC regions.

-If you reside within a PAL region, you will likely need to have NTSC to PAL / PAL to NTSC converters on hand for optimal operation.
+If you reside in a PAL region and do not have NTSC equipment in your setup, you will likely need to have NTSC-to-PAL / PAL-to-NTSC converters on hand for optimal operation.

 ⚡️ Is a Time Base Corrector necessary to operate Fermata Devices?